edissyum/opencaptureformem/README.md

       # Answer the few questions asked at launch
       # Go grab a coffee ;)

+You can also launch installation with predefined settings :

+    sudo ./install.sh --user edissyum --supervisor_systemd systemd --secure_rabbit no

 It will install all the needed dependencies, compile and install Tesseract V5 with french and english locale.
 If you need more locales, just do :

     sudo apt install tesseract-ocr-<langcode>

 Here is a list of all available languages code : https://www.macports.org/ports.php?by=name&substr=tesseract-

 Don't forget to modify the two config file with your specifics need.
 If you need help, you have more informations about the <code>src/config/config.ini</code> settings into the **_Configuration_** section.
 For the <code>src/config/mail.ini</code> just check the **_IMAP Connector (Open-Capture MailCollect Module)_** section.